-We designed our plugins to share variables, arrays, lookups etc and pass the results from plugin to plugin.
+We designed our plugins to share variables, arrays, database lookups etc and pass the results from plugin to plugin.

 The results were fantastic!

 If you have a little browse through our WordPress Plugin shop you will notice that many of our plugins are in the same space.
 Meaning if our customers like one of our plugins the chances are they will most likely need and benefit from other plugins that we have created.

 This isn't by chance, we purposefully designed and created plugins that would work particularly well with each other therefore helping us make a strong robust platform and provide useful plugins to our customers.

-Below we have created a few favourite plugin pairings that work extremely well with each other, but, before you find out about those I wanted to showcase how the platform works for two of our plugins, so you can get an idea how they all talk to each other.
+Below we have created a few favourite plugin pairings that work extremely well with each other, but, before you find out about those I wanted to showcase how the platform works for two of our plugins, so you can get an idea of how they all talk to each other.

-Exchange Rate Product Price Updates (ERPPU) and Monitor Woocommerce Product Updates (MWPU) are two of our plugins that both share lots of data.
+Exchange Rate Product Price Updates (ERPPU) and Monitor Woocommerce Product Updates (MWPU) are two of our popular plugins that both share lots of data.

 ERPPU updates product prices depending on the purchasing country's exchange rate.
-If it costs $1 less to buy the product after a rate change, then the sale price will change automatically too.
-This ensures the online shop has the best possible price for the customer.
+If it costs $1 less to buy the product after a rate change, then the public facing sale price will change automatically too.
+This ensures the online shop has the best possible price for their customers.

 MWPU however monitors when the price of a product - among other fields - has changed.
 This allows a historical log of price changes and who changed them.
 This is ideal if you want to know the price history of a product or who changed them.